Mike Harris: After politics (2002–present)

 Soon after leaving office, Harris joined the Toronto law firm Goodmans LLP, where he served as an advisor until 2010.

 Later in 2002, Harris also joined the Fraser Institute, a right-of-centre libertarian think tank, as a senior fellow.
 It was there that he became involved with the ideals of Preston Manning, becoming a major influence in federal politics as well as Alberta.
 Harris served on the board of directors of the Manning Centre.

 In January 2003, Harris was named to the board of directors of Magna International.
 More recently in 2011, he was criticized for accepting re-election to the board of Magna despite receiving only 38% of shareholder support.
 This was possible since shareholder votes in Canada are either counted as "for" a director or else considered as "withheld", meaning that they are not counted.
 In 2012, Harris indicated that he would step down from the board of directors at Magna International after completing a process to collapse the company's dual-class share structure that he helped begin in 2010.

 He was later involved in a minor controversy, yelling and repeatedly swearing at a party official who asked him for his identification as he voted in the 2004 Ontario Progressive Conservative Party leadership election.

 In late May 2010, Nipissing University confirmed that Harris would receive an honorary doctorate.
 In response, the Ontario Teachers' Federation threatened to discourage, or even prevent, their members from acting as associate teachers for students in Nipissing University's Bachelor of Education program, which requires students to complete 12 weeks of practice teaching in a classroom.
 Nipissing University's $25 million Harris Learning Library, which opened in 2011, is named after the former premier.

 In 2012, Harris started a local Nurse Next Door Home Care franchise in Toronto with wife Laura.
 In May 2014, Harris co-led an independent Canadian mission to observe the Ukrainian presidential election.

-In 2018 Ontario general election, his son Mike Harris Jr. was elected as MPP for Kitchener-Conestoga, also a member of the Progressive Conservative Party.
+In the 2018 Ontario general election, his son Mike Harris Jr. was elected as MPP for Kitchener-Conestoga, also a member of the Progressive Conservative Party.
 From 2003 to 2022, Harris served as the Chair of the Board for Chartwell Retirement Residences.
 During the COVID-19 pandemic in Canada, Chartwell and other for-profit facilities had "far worse COVID-19 outcomes than public facilities" after paying hundreds of millions to shareholders over the last decade.
 Since joining the board, Mike Harris has been compensated roughly $3.5-million for his services.